MukhitKwo/Parker-Soft/README.md

-Software used to move Parker, the hexapod.
+Software used to move Parker, idk.
+Need to change this document later.